jackfitton112/ddns/README.md

 ```
 > This will run the script every 5 minutes.
 You can change this to whatever interval you want.

+---

 ### Docker Installation
+---
+## __This is currently under development and is very inefficient, please use the manual installation for now.__
+---
+> Dockerfile has currently been deleted as it is not working correctly.
+I will update this when I have fixed it.

 run the following command to build the docker image:
 ```sh